 Some dogs have very sensitive skin, especially when it comes to their paws and snouts.
 These parts are the most vulnerable ones and most often come into contact with the environment, so it is crucial to take good care of them.
 Yet, dog paw care is one of the commonly ignore areas among pet owners.

-During cold winter months, walking on snow, ice or just very cold surface can quickly damage your pet's feet.
-Winter dog paw balms can be extremely helpful for dogs with cracked and irritable skin, especially if you find one which is comprised entirely out of natural ingredients.
+During cold winter months, walking on snow, ice or just a very cold surface can quickly damage your pet's feet.
+Winter dog paw balms can be extremely helpful for dogs with cracked and irritable skin, especially if you find one which is comprised entirely of natural ingredients.
 They both protect and prevent cracking, and also help deal with already damaged paws if you haven't protected them beforehand.

-There are several dog paw balms that offer an instant relief for your pooch.
-If you're looking for natural solution then oatmeal paw butter is an excellent value for money.
+There are several dog paw balms that offer instant relief for your pooch.
+If you're looking for a natural solution then oatmeal paw butter is an excellent value for money.
 Packed with high-quality ingredients like shea butter, oatmeal, mango, vitamins E and F, jojoba, coconut oil, olive oil, and Aloe vera, it is entirely safe for both dogs and people and free of toxins.

-Ideally, you keep your dog indoors and not outside during harsh cold winter months.
+Ideally, you keep your dog indoors and not outside during the harsh cold winter months.
 Because many dogs were freezing to death last year (owners charged with animal cruelty), it's now illegal to keep dogs in freezing weather in many states.
 However, sometimes it's inevitable and you might need to keep a dog outside, or some dogs simply prefer to stay outdoors on occasion.

 “…it is clinically accepted that indoor pets that are not acclimated to cold weather should not be left outside when the average daily temperature is below 45 degrees Fahrenheit.” – Dr. M.A.
 Crist, a clinical assistant professor – [source]

 If that's the case, make sure that your pooch feels warm and safe out there.
-A dog igloo house or any other spacious, insulated winter dog house will be the perfect place for the pooch to stay in and feel comfortable.
+A dog igloo house or any other spacious, insulated winter dog house will be the perfect place for the pooch to stay and feel comfortable.